mimvoid/quackersbirdclub/src/content/resources/birding-spots/index.md

 {{< img
     src="Michelle-Lin_2024-04-19.webp"
-    alt="A goose standing in the lake at John Heinz (Michelle Lin 2024)"
+    alt="A goose standing in Tinicum Marsh at John Heinz, a large body of water with islands of vegetation (Michelle Lin 2024)" caption="A goose stands guard in Tinicum Marsh at John Heinz<br>(Photo by Michelle Lin)"
 >}}

 {{< /column >}}